sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 ## What's next and why

-Over the next quarter, Search Product will focus on foundational work in critical product areas and conduct research to inform an improved search experience.
+Over the next quarter, Search Product will focus on foundational work (generalizing the search backend to make it more powerful for internal consumers, and taking a fresh look at the core search UX) and conducting research to inform an improved search experience.

 ### Foundational work